tperry-r7/metasploit-framework/documentation/framework/docs/Evasion-and-Obfuscation/How-to-use-Metasploit-Framework-Obfuscation-CRandomizer.md

-% How to use Metasploit::Framework::Obfuscation::CRandomizer
+% How to use CRandomizer
 % Metasploit Versions 4,5

 ## What is CRandomizer